webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 A Session Description can contain an unlimited amount of Media Descriptions.

 A Media Description definition contains a list of formats.
 These formats map to RTP Payload Types.
-The actual codec is then defined by a Attribute with the value `rtpmap` in the Media Description.
+The actual codec is then defined by an Attribute with the value `rtpmap` in the Media Description.
 The importance of RTP and RTP Payload Types is discussed later in the Media chapter.
 Each Media Description then can contain an unlimited amount of attributes.

 Take this Session Description excerpt.